msdey/synthetic_medical_images_GAN/README.md

 ## Generative Adversarial Network
-This repository contains the Keras implementation of DC GAN and Least Squares GAN for generating synthetic medical images.
+This repository contains the Keras implementation of DC GAN and Least Squares GAN for generating synthetic chest x-ray images.